spryker/spryker-docs/_includes/pbc/all/install-features/202403.0/marketplace/install-the-marketplace-merchant-feature.md

 </details>

-5. Create and prepare your data import configuration files according to your requirements using our demo config template:
+5. Create and prepare your data import configuration files according to your requirements using the demo config template:

 **data/import/common/marketplace_import_config_EU.yml**